 In 2019, a group of scientists from the world’s best medical university, Stanford University, published the results of a study (SAINT-TRD) on a specially developed, very intensive treatment protocol for iTBS.
 They found that as many as 90% of depressed patients achieved remission (full recovery).
 It is probably the most effective antidepressant therapy in the history of psychiatry.
 The SAINT-TRD protocol lasts 5 consecutive days and stimulation is performed 10 times a day.
 The SAINT-TRD protocol is performed in our clinic.

-To maintain the effect of therapy, it is recommended to perform the so-called rTMS maintenance sessions at least once a month (1 session) in the first half of the year after the improvement occurred.
-Then, sessions are performed every two months.
-The therapy can be completed after one year.
+To maintain the effect of therapy, it is recommended to perform the so-called rTMS maintenance sessions at least once a month in the first half of the year after the improvement occurred.
 In some cases, the maintenance sessions may be performed more frequently.

 There are no contraindications for treatment with psychotropic drugs during TMS therapy.
 Exceptions are high doses of antiepileptic drugs and benzodiazepines, which may weaken the effects of therapy.
 In the case of some patients, it is sometimes necessary to modify the dosage of psychotropic drugs that reduce the so-called seizure threshold.